Skip to content

 Italian you can use — listening, meaning, speech in one loop

 No flashcard treadmill.
-Lines stack inside cafés, mercati, apartments, and weekend corners — short CEFR-tagged clauses with inline English so Italian stays primary, glossaries unblock friction, then you rehearse what you actually read while narration preserves vowel clarity.
+Lines unfold in cafés, piazzas, and family kitchens — short CEFR-tagged sentences with inline English so Italian stays primary, glosses unblock friction, then you rehearse what you actually read.

 Why story input wins · Comprehensible input